 Category Designation Street Bikes This category will apply to all foreign and domestic Original Equipment Manufacturer (OEM) production type motorcycles.
-All motorcycles must be street driven and drivers must carry a valid South African vehicle registration and licensing certificate (disc).
+All motorcycles must be street driven and riders must carry a valid South African vehicle registration and licensing certificate (disc).
 For a motorcycle to be categorized in the Street Bike Category, the motorcycle must pass all stipulations of the South African National Road Traffic Act 93 of 1996 and retain all OEM safety features, therefore making it legal to operate on a public road.
-Supersport Shootout Superbike Elimination Pro-Street Bikes Top Bike Quads This category will apply to all two wheeled moderately , and highly modified production model vehicles and professionally modified vehicles designed only for drag racing.
+Supersport Shootout Superbike Elimination Pro-Street Bikes Top Bike Quads This category will apply to all two wheeled moderately, and highly modified production model vehicles and professionally modified vehicles designed only for drag racing.
 For modified production bodies the basic standard appearance is maintained, engine, driveline, chassis etc., may be altered, modified, as outlined in the category requirements.
 These motorcycles would typically not be able to pass all stipulations of the South African National Road Traffic Act 93 of 1996 and would not retain all OEM safety features, thus would not be legal to drive on a public road.

-CHAMPIONSHIP AND CHALLENGE COMPETITION POINT SCORING
+CHAMPIONSHIP FORMAT AND POINT SCORING

-All Regional and Club Championships will award points to competitors finishing 1st to 10th in all of the respective classes.
-All National Championships / Competitions / Challenges will award points to competitors finishing 1st to 4th in all of the respective classes.
+All Championships / Competitions / Challenges will award points to competitors finishing 1st to 4th in all of the respective classes.